jessekhaira/Neural-Machine-Translation-Scratch/README.md

 ## Description

 This repo contains code for a sequence to sequence model implemented from scratch in NumPy.
-The model contains two core neural networks: an encoder network and a decoder network.
-These networks are both plain RNN cells.
-Within this model, they are used in the configuration shown below for the task of machine translation.
+The model implemented contains two neural networks: an encoder network and a decoder network.
+Within this model, a plain RNN cell was implemented, which is used for both of these networks in the configuration shown below for the task of machine translation.

 <img src="./encoder_decoder.jpg">